Hill Country Region Week of April 17, 2024

 Brownwood

 GOOD.
-Water stained; 60 degrees; 8.68 feet below pool.
-Black bass to 12.49 pounds are good on jerkbaits, chatterbaits and crankbaits in 3-8 feet.
-Bass are in a prespawn and starting to get on beds.
-Crappie are fair using minnows on brush piles in 6-10 feet and starting to move shallow.
-White bass are good on crankbaits.
-Catfish are good on cut or prepared bait around baited holes.
+Water stained; 70 degrees; 8.89 feet below pool.
+Black bass to 5.21 pounds are excellent on jigs, spinnerbaits and crankbaits in 3-8 feet of water.
+Most bass are in a post spawn transition with the last wave coming next full moon.
+Crappie are excellent in the cove pocket suspended on black and chartreuse jigs and brush piles on minnows in 10-12 feet with some fish spawning or post spawn.
+White bass are good on crankbaits and small swimbaits in the lights.
+Catfish are good on cut or prepared bait around the flats.

 Bryan

 GOOD.
-Water stained; 60 degrees.
-Fishing patterns are holding steady.
-Catfish, crappie and bass can be caught near the restaurant, off rocks and floating docks with small minnows, worms, and cut bait.
+Water stained; 70 degrees.
+Weather is improving, bringing out the anglers.
+Consistent fishing patterns for catfish, crappie and bass near the restaurant, off rocks and floating docks with small minnows, worms, and cut bait.
 Report by The Bait Barn.
-Bass are good shallow but can be caught on brush piles during the day.
-Flip a Texas rigs, Carolina rig, or crankbait.
+Bass are in a transition period switching to summer patterns.
+Fishing has been tough out on the water but you can catch some on brush piles.
+Water is stained.
 Report by The Aggie Anglers.

 Buchanan